sprainbrains/whisperfish/doc/dev-env-hacks.rst

 .. code::
     path/to/whisperfish/live-patch.sh

-Put "NO_BUILD" as command line arguments if you don't want to enable automatically rebuilding the app when rust files change.
+Set `-w -B` as command line arguments.
+This enables watching for changes (deploying and restarting as needed) and disables automatically rebuilding the app.
+(Use `-b` to enable building.)

 Now you can click on "run" (or press Ctrl+R) to start the live runner.
+All log output will be in the "program output" pane (Alt+3).
+QML errors will become clickable links to the respective files.